mcancetin/amadeus-flight-search/README.md

 # Introduction

 This is a straightforward application for searching flights.
-It has been developed using `React` and `Vite`.
+It has been developed using `React`, `MUI` and `Vite`.
 Date formatting is handled through the `dayjs` library.
 The MOCK API integration relies on the `json-server` package, while requests are managed using the `axios` package.
 Form management is facilitated by the `formik` and `yup` packages.

 # Installation